vedph/gve-doc/docs/model/textual.md

 The main issue for interpretation is instead _selecting and ordering our ingredients_, that is, building a **recipe** for handling them in a way leading to a final outcome, which in our case is a version of our base text.

 In other terms, we have six ingredients listed.
 Among them, five are operations.
 Now, should I select all of them to build a specific version, or just a subset?
 And what would be their order of application?
-We need at least one recipe, or even more than one; each of them will represent an interpretation of our snapshot leading to a specific **version** of our text.
+We need at least one recipe, or even more than one; each of them will represent an interpretation of our snapshot leading to a specific staged **version** of our text.

 So, recipes are completely up to our interpretation: of course, they are constrained by the number and type of available ingredients; but within these limits, any combination is possible.
 It is up to the scholar's judgement to consider all the complex factors behind a recipe, and define it, thus generating one or more versions of a text.